The cybersecurity principles

 Purpose of the cybersecurity principles

-- GOVERN: Develop a strong cybersecurity culture.
+- Govern (GOV): Develop and maintain a strong and resilient cybersecurity culture.

 Govern principles